TheLe0/IPC/README.md

 # IPC
-<p>calculation of Pi using the integration methid with concurrency programming on C using the followings IPCs:</p>
+<p>calculation of Pi using the integration method with concurrency programming on C using the followings IPCs:</p>
 </br>

 * Pipes  </br>